Use qualitative data to uncover language-market fit

 Where the two lists intersect is where you have problem/solution fit.
 And each “fit” becomes an ingredient of your value proposition.

 Use this value proposition worksheet or Strategyzer’s value proposition canvas to get started.
+(I highly recommend the Value Proposition Design book, I run through questions from it with all my clients.)

 Of course, when filling out the value proposition canvas, you’ll have to condense your users’ answers in order to make a list to compare and contrast with what your product offers.
 But don’t throw away the complete responses from your interviewees.
 This chart will help you find problem/solution fit (aka. product/market fit) and let you know exactly which benefits to highlight for your audience, but it won’t tell you which words to use that fit your audience.